MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Access token lifetime
 =====================

-Graph application requires access token for accessing GraphAPI.
-Connector request new access token for each import iteration (import iteration depends on page size).
+A Graph application requires an access token for accessing the GraphAPI.
+A connector will request a new access token for each import iteration (import iteration depends on page size).
 For example:

 -   AzureAD contains 10 000 objects